 Taking your laptop in carry-on luggage is a way safer option, but how to carry a laptop safely?

 All you need is a well-padded backpack designed for laptops.
-These often have compartments for various other items and gadgets such as power banks, headphones, wallets, etc. Here is a review of our favorite carry-on backpack that has a computer compartment.
+These often have compartments for various other items and gadgets such as power banks, headphones, wallets, etc. Here is a review of our favorite carry-on backpack by Standard Luggage that has a computer compartment.
 If you are looking for something smaller, have a look at Rob’s daypack for travel that fits a laptop perfectly.

 Investing in a high-quality laptop backpack is an excellent idea if you tend to be on the move.
 Avoid using a laptop sleeve only because it won’t fully protect your computer in transport.
 Another option is to get a laptop traveling case.